-Whether it’s one of our 85 landfill-free manufacturing facilities, 20 landfill-free non-manufacturing facilities (including our global headquarters, the GM Renaissance Center in Detroit) or one of the many that are nearly there, every site is serious about finding ways to reduce and reuse waste.
+Whether it’s one of our 85 landfill-free manufacturing facilities, 25 landfill-free non-manufacturing facilities (including our global headquarters, the GM Renaissance Center in Detroit) or one of the many that are nearly there, every site is serious about finding ways to reduce and reuse waste.
 In doing so, we reduce our impact while encouraging innovative ideas that strengthen our revenue stream.

 Our employees consistently challenge conventional manufacturing operations, thinking of ways to create efficiencies, reduce scrap and design products with the environment in mind.
 This led to cutting total waste from global operations by 43% and reducing non-recycled waste by 73% from 2000 through 2010.
 From 2010 to 2012, we reduced total waste generated per vehicle by another 8% at our global manufacturing facilities, moving us closer to achieving our 10% commitment by 2020.

 We like to think of waste as a resource out of place.
 Our employees and suppliers work together to keep materials in their use phase, and one of our favorite tactics is turning byproducts from routine manufacturing operations into components for new vehicles.

 - Cardboard shipping materials from various GM plants are recycled into a superior sound-dampening material into 25% of the headliner in the Buick Lacrosse and Verano to help keep the cabin quiet.